Read this comprehensive guide to French labor laws, including the leave you’re entitled to and the maximum number of working hours per week.

 Individual training leave (CIF)

 This cannot exceed one year.
-Partial maintenance of the salary is guaranteed.
+Employees receive partial maintenance of the salary.